phcs93/poke-3d-sprites/readme.md

 All of these were obtained from https://www.pkparaiso.com/

-I created this in order to have a more comprehensive collection so I can easily use with my app, https://github.com/phcs93/prodex.
+I created this in order to have a more comprehensive collection to use with my app https://github.com/phcs93/prodex

 > I've choosen to pick the "outlined" version of the sprites because it looks better with a dark background (which my app uses).